 In order to successfully tackle tough issues, leaders must be evaluators, and evaluators must be leaders.
-In this module, you’ll examine the differences between traditional and adaptive approaches to leadership and evaluation and learning.
+In this course, you’ll examine the differences between traditional and adaptive approaches to leadership and evaluation and learning.
 You’ll explore key concepts including how to more fully manifest leadership behaviours and practices that encourage experimentation, curiosity, critical thinking, reflective practice and a collaborative learning environment in your professional and personal contexts.

 Evaluation, Leadership and Learning